 The symbol is, of course a representation of a speedometer (the dial), with a pointer (arrow) indicating a speed has been set, but not the actual set speed.

-Cruise control fault indicatorThis symbol variation, which adds the exclamation point and is in yellow/amber color, is a Cruise Control Fault Indicator.
+These symbol variations, which adds the exclamation point and is in yellow/amber color, are Cruise Control Fault Indicators.
 The color and the exclamation point both state that the system needs to be serviced by a qualified service shop as soon as possible.

 ——————————————————————-